-Cache Policies: We model what we term here "request count window" (RCW) caches.
-Objects are evicted from an RCW cache if not requested over a window consisting of the most recent L requests, where L is a system parameter.
+Cache Policies: We model a "request rate window" (RCW) cache from which objects are evicted if not requested over a window consisting of the most recent L requests, where L is a system parameter.
 As we empirically demonstrate, the performance of an RCW cache closely approximates the performance of an LRU cache when the value of L is set such that the average occupancy equals the size of the LRU cache.